drone/docs/content/faq/gitness.md

 # Will Drone pipelines work with Gitness?
 Yes.
 We plan to make Gitness fully backward compatible with Drone.

+# Will Drone plugins work with Gitness?
+Yes.

 # Will Drone extensions work with Gitness?
 Yes.
 We are planning to continue support for extensions.
 We are also evaluating native support for popular extensions, such as the [paths changed](https://github.com/meltwater/drone-convert-pathschanged) extension.